yyyaohhh/tp/docs/UserGuide.md

 </box>

 Examples:
 * `edit CS2030S g/A+`: Updates the grade of CS2030S to A+.
 * `edit CS3230 y/4 s/2`: Moves CS3230 to Year 4 Semester 2.

 ### Deleting a module : `delete`

-Deletes a module from the list of taken modules if it exists.
+Removes the module from whichever semester the module is taken, if it exists.

 Format: `delete MODULE`

-* Removes the module from whichever semester the module is taken.

 Examples:
 * `delete GEA1000`
 * `delete CS2030S`